automation64/installer64/README.md

 ## ⚠️ Disclaimer

 This repository is provided "as is" without any warranties.
 The author is not responsible for any damages or issues arising from its use.
 Additionally, this project is not affiliated with or endorsed by any organization or entity.
 Use at your own risk.

+Installers are provided as-is without any warranties.
+You are fully responsible for checking the source, the software license, the author, and the safety of the application you install.

 ---